jpablodrexler/jp-photo-manager/AssetManager/Readme.txt

-Welcome to Asset Manager!!
+Welcome to JPPhotoManager!!

 Installation instructions:
 1 - Unzip the content of the zip file to a new folder.
-2 - Run AssetManager.exe.
+2 - Run JPPhotoManager.exe.
-3 - The application builds the catalog files in the following folder: C:\Users\{username}\AppData\Local\AssetManager.
+3 - The application builds the catalog files in the following folder: C:\Users\{username}\AppData\Local\JPPhotoManager.